JohnsonLabJanelia/laserCalib/README.md

 4. <input type="checkbox" enabled /> Record on another flat, horizontal surface (say z = Z<sub>h</sub>)

-5. <input type="checkbox" enabled /> Place the fixed aruco marker at the center and record
+5. <input type="checkbox" enabled /> Place the fixed aruco marker at the center and record -- make sure to have enough white margin (more than 5cm on each side) -- otherwise the detection finds corners of the white margin

+6. <input type="checkbox" enabled /> Run the code as below -- if the reprojection error does not converge, then use the results from an intial run of `calibrate_cameras.py` to initialize the calibration parameters and repeat the steps as needed until reprojection error falls to less than 1px